oracle/graal/truffle/docs/DSLGuidelines.md

 Solution: change the `@Shared` nodes/profiles to `@Exclusive` or refactor the code such that sharing is not necessary anymore.
 Usage of `@Shared` (not only inline nodes/profiles) can be a sign of [duplicated `@Specialization`s](#avoid-duplicated-specializations), and refactoring the `@Specialization`s will resolve the problem.
+If the footprint benefit outweighs the possible interpreter performance degradation, this guideline can be ignored.

+Generic solution that trades off some code readability for good interpreter performance and lower footprint at the same time is to split the code into two nodes, where the outer node takes only the shared inline nodes/profiles and the inner node takes only the non-shared.
+The outer node can execute some common logic and also forward the shared nodes along with their inlining target node to the inner node.

 ## Avoid unused large inline nodes